Our EOSĀ® journey so far

 Time to read: 7 minutes

-This month, the ELT (or Executive Leadership Team) at Excite Media participated in our quarterly EOS® planning session with Implementer, Ben Shapiro.
-If you have been around our business in the past 9 months you would have heard a lot of EOS® but for those with some curiosity to see what is working in the world of business planning and operational management I thought it would be an ideal chance to interview one of our co-founders – Scott Maynard
+This month, the ELT (or Executive Leadership Team) at Excite Media participated in our quarterly EOSĀ® planning session with Implementer Ben Shapiro.
+If you have been around our business in the past 9 months, you would have heard a lot of EOS,Ā® but for those with some curiosity to see what is working in the world of business planning and operational management, I thought it would be an ideal chance to interview one of our co-founders – Scott Maynard.

-Thanks to the Entrepreneurial Operating System (or EOS®) quite a lot has changed around here – and not just in the growing vocab of acronyms in use like L10, IDS and RPRS.
-Our structure and system of planning is very different today than it was when started this financial year.
-Here are the highlights of the conversation with Scott that can explain in everyday terms.
+Thanks to the entrepreneurial operating system (or EOSĀ®), quite a lot has changed around here – and not just in the growing vocabulary of acronyms in use, such as L10, IDS, and RPRS.
+Our structure and planning system are very different today from what they were when we started this financial year.
+Here are the highlights of the conversation with Scott that can be explained in everyday terms.

 In three words: Real.
 Simple.
 Results.

-EOS®, the Entrepreneurial Operating System, is a complete set of simple concepts and practical tools that guide and support entrepreneurial organisations to get to where they want to be.
-Mastering this system helps leadership teams of growth-oriented companies like Excite Media to systematically and permanently improve.
+EOSĀ®, the Entrepreneurial Operating System, is a complete set of simple concepts and practical tools that guide and support entrepreneurial organisations to get to where they want to be.
+Mastering this system helps leadership teams of growth-oriented companies like Excite Media to improve systematically and permanently.

-Nathanael and I have been running Excite for 13 years now and as the business has grown we could see we were straying from our original discipline.
-As business owners, we knew we had to step away from the day to day and become leaders that were working on the business.
+Nathanael and I have been running Excite for 13 years now, and as the business has grown, we could see that we were straying from our original discipline.
+As business owners, we knew we had to step away from the day-to-day and become leaders who were working on the business.

 Scott-maynard-traction-EOS

-We chose to use an EOS® Implementer.
+We chose to use an EOSĀ® Implementer.
 Why choose this approach?

-We spoke to 3 local EOS® Implementers and decided on Ben Shapiro because we felt he had established a really great rapport with us and our management team in that first intro session.
+We spoke to 3 local EOSĀ® Implementers and decided on Ben Shapiro because we felt he had established a really great rapport with us and our management team in that first intro session.

-To be honest, it was pretty confronting dealing with the hard questions – deciding what sort of business we wanted to be, what our vision and values are, and then to it on paper.
-Once we wrote it down we knew we had to deliver.
+To be honest, it was pretty confronting dealing with the hard questions – deciding what sort of business we wanted to be, what our vision and values are, and then putting it on paper.
+Once we wrote it down, we knew we had to deliver.

 The other really challenging piece is the Accountability Chart and the can of worms that comes from the RPRS (Right Person Right Seat) discussion.
-The people pieces of the puzzle can be the hardest to work through – especially for a team of people who are so close personally and professionally.
+The pieces of the puzzle can be the hardest to work through, especially for a team of people who are so close personally and professionally.

-However, EOS® provides a good framework for working through this, and now with the Accountability Chart in place – everyone knows what is expected of them.
+However, EOSĀ® provides a good framework for working through this, and now with the Accountability Chart in place – everyone knows what is expected of them.

-Implementing EOS® is obviously a journey.
-As a business owner what are the biggest changes you have seen so far?
+Implementing EOSĀ® is obviously a journey.
+As a business owner, what are the biggest changes you have seen so far?

 What has been the hardest part for you personally?